KH2FM-Mods-Num/All-in-One/readme.md

 - "Garden" instead of "World Map" prompt on World Points

 Credits:
-- Xaddgx for Offset Fix along with Detection Saber and Frontier of Ultima icons
+- Xaddgx for Detection Saber and Frontier of Ultima icons
 - Vlad for Frontier of Ultima model
 - Tomk1004 for Detection Saber model
 - Televo for Abilities, Magic, FAKE, and DUMMY icons